Business Valuation: The Market Value Approach

 And you might be thinking that getting the value of a business is pretty simple; all you need are some accounting figures from your company’s financial statements.
 But this is not true.
 There are a lot of things that come into consideration when you want to value a business.
 One such thing is selecting the right valuation method.
 Out of the many approaches to value a business out there, the market value approach business valuation method is most suitable when comparing to other companies in the industry.

-Market Value Approach Business Valuation
+Market Value Approach to Business Valuation

-The market value approach business valuation is a process where a value is assigned to a business based on market forces in comparable situations.
+The market value approach to business valuation is a process where a value is assigned to a business based on market forces in comparable situations.
 The comparable situation here can be either a prior transaction involving the same business, an ownership transfer transaction involving a comparable (public or private) company, and/or a market quote of listed securities of a comparable public company.

-To explain in simpler words, the market approach is a relative business valuation approach that values a business or an intangible asset relative to other actual valuation transactions.
+Market approach is a relative business valuation approach that values a business or an intangible asset relative to other actual valuation transactions.
 The main idea behind the market approach involves getting the price that is a multiple of the benchmark, that is the price to earnings ratio, price to book value, EV to EBITDA, etc.

 The price multiple is then multiplied with the relevant financial metric of the business being valued to arrive at a valuation estimate.
 Based on the source of comparable valuations used, the market value approach is further classified into two methods which have been explained below in detail.

-How the Market Approach Works?
+How the Market Value Approach Works?

 Just as the name says, the market approach to business valuation method looks to answer one question, which is: “What is the fair market value of this asset?”
 To get the answer to this question, the valuation has to survey recent transactions that involve similar assets.
 Additionally, since these assets are unlikely to be identical to the one that is being valued, a lot of adjustments would have to be made.